RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 This project requires Darts, Pandas.
 To install dependencies, you may use ```pip install -r requirements.txt```

 You will need to generate an API key on Deribit and then replace client_id and client_secret with yours.
-You can also change the instrument by using a different instrument_name.
+You can also change the instrument by using a different instrument_name string, such as the various Futures like BTC-26DEC25 that have high maker rebates or other currencies such as ETH_PERPETUAL.

 **Do not share them.**